jkhu29/jkhu29.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-I am a PhD student under the supervision of [Yanye Lu](https://nbic.pku.edu.cn/en/Faculty/Researchers/0a96455fce164e508fbe96162ef92f79.htm) at [Peking University](https://www.pku.edu.cn/).
-I also closely collaborate with [Guoqi Li](https://casialiguoqi.github.io/) and [Man Yao](https://scholar.google.com/citations?user=eE4vvp0AAAAJ&hl=en) from the Institute of Automation at the Chinese Academy of Sciences.
-My research interests primarily include **Computational Imaging**, **Vision Generation**, and **Brain-inspired deep learning**.
+I am a PhD student under the supervision of Dr. [Yanye Lu](https://nbic.pku.edu.cn/en/Faculty/Researchers/0a96455fce164e508fbe96162ef92f79.htm) at [Peking University](https://www.pku.edu.cn/).
+I also closely collaborate with Dr. [Guoqi Li](https://casialiguoqi.github.io/) and Dr. [Man Yao](https://scholar.google.com/citations?user=eE4vvp0AAAAJ&hl=en) from the Institute of Automation at the Chinese Academy of Sciences.
+My research interests primarily include **Vision Generation**, **Computational Imaging**, and **Brain-inspired deep learning**.

-My recent work primarily focuses on discovering potential inductive biases in visual restoration and generation tasks, while enhancing vision restoration systems through the lenses of pre-training, training, and reasoning based on these biases.
+My recent work primarily focuses on discovering potential inductive biases in visual generation and restoration tasks, while enhancing vision restoration systems through the lenses of pre-training, training, and reasoning based on these biases.

 # 🔥 News
+- *2025.02*: &nbsp;🎉🎉 Two paper are accepted by IEEE / CVF Computer Vision and Pattern Recognition Conference (**CVPR 2025**).
-- *2025.01*: &nbsp;🎉🎉 One paper is accepted by International Conference on Learning Representations (**ICLR 2025**).
+- *2025.01*: &nbsp;🎉🎉 One first author paper is accepted by International Conference on Learning Representations (**ICLR 2025**).
-- *2024.12*: &nbsp;🎉🎉 One paper is accepted as **oral** by AAAI Conference on Artificial Intelligence (**AAAI 2025**).
+- *2024.12*: &nbsp;🎉🎉 One co-first author paper is accepted as **oral** by AAAI Conference on Artificial Intelligence (**AAAI 2025**).
-- *2024.04*: &nbsp;🎉🎉 One paper is accepted as **spotlight** by International Conference on Machine Learning (**ICML 2024**).
+- *2024.04*: &nbsp;🎉🎉 One first author paper is accepted as **spotlight** by International Conference on Machine Learning (**ICML 2024**).
-- *2023.09*: &nbsp;🎉🎉 One paper is accepted as poster by Conference on Neural Information Processing Systems (**NeurIPS 2023**).
+- *2023.09*: &nbsp;🎉🎉 One co-first author paper is accepted as poster by Conference on Neural Information Processing Systems (**NeurIPS 2023**).
-- *2023.06*: &nbsp;🎉🎉 One paper is accepted as poster by International Conference on Computer Vision (**ICCV 2023**).
+- *2023.06*: &nbsp;🎉🎉 One co-first author paper is accepted as poster by International Conference on Computer Vision (**ICCV 2023**).

 # 📝 Publications